connexcs/docs/customer.md

 For simulating the call,

 1. Click on the **Simulate** button.
-2. Popup will show up.
+2. Popup will appear.
-3. Fill out the details of the dialogue box like **Dialed Number, CLI/ANI, Switch IP** and all other as mentioned in an image below:
+3. Fill out the details of the dialogue box like **Dialed Number, CLI/ANI, Switch IP** and all other as mentioned in the image below:
 4. Finally press **Simulate** button.

 ![alt text][simulate-call]